mediv0/vue-input-validator/README.md

   debounce: 500 // in milliseconds
 }
 ```
-also debouce works with both sync & async
+the debounce works with both sync and async.

 <br />